Self-Supervised Learning for Place Representation Generalization across Appearance Changes: Related Work

-\paragraph{Combining Predictive and Contrastive Learning.} CL aims at inducing invariance to some content-preserving transformations while being distinctive to such content changes.
-On the other side, PL is mostly used to incorporate sensitivity, and ideally equivariance, to given transformations into representations.
-While some authors have pointed out the richer information contained in more equivariant representations in comparison with more invariant ones~\cite{wang2021residual,dangovski2022equivariant}, some others have demonstrated that encouraging the network to be invariant to certain transformations while equivariant to other transformations is more efficient than seeking only one of the two properties~\cite{Patrick_2021_ICCV,WangSPJZ22}.
-For instance, Winter \etal~\cite{WinterBLNC22} have proposed an AutoEncoder-based framework to learn representations that are both robust and sensitive to rotations.
-Specifically, an encoder maps a rotated image to a more invariant latent representation from which the decoder infers the original image without rotation.
-In parallel, a second branch seeks equivariance by predicting the rotation angle.
-Similarly, Feng \etal~\cite{Feng_2019_CVPR} propose to learn features robust to the rotation of the input picture by separating the features into two parts: one part serving for rotation prediction (so-called equivariant features), and one part on which a contrastive loss is applied to penalize discrepancies originating from different rotations (invariant features).
-Inspired by these methods, our proposed ACM-Net seeks invariance to appearance augmentations through CL and sensitivity to image rotations through PL to be relevant for VPR downstream task.
+CL aims at inducing invariance to some content-preserving transformations while being distinctive to such content changes.
+On the other side, PL is mostly used to incorporate sensitivity, and ideally equivariance, to given transformations into representations~\cite{wang2021residual}.
+Some studies have demonstrated the advantage of balancing invariance and equivariance~\cite{Patrick_2021_ICCV,WangSPJZ22,garrido2023self}.
+For example, Winter et al.\cite{WinterBLNC22} suggested an AutoEncoder-centric framework to cultivate representations that exhibit both robustness and sensitivity to rotations.
+Explicitly, an encoder translates a rotated image into a more invariant latent representation, from which a decoder predicts the unrotated original image.
+Simultaneously, an auxiliary branch pursues equivariance by determining the rotation angle.
+In a similar vein, Feng \etal~\cite{Feng_2019_CVPR} endeavour to learn features impervious to the rotation of input images by bifurcating the features: one segment is dedicated to rotation prediction (dubbed equivariant features), while another segment, subjected to a contrastive loss, penalizes disparities emerging from various rotations (termed invariant features).

+In recent work, Dangovski \etal~\cite{dangovski2022equivariant} introduced Equivariant Self-Supervised Learning (E-SSL), a more nuanced SSL approach that goes beyond simply seeking invariant representations.
+E-SSL framework enriches traditional SSL methods by integrating both equivariance and invariance objectives in the pre-training process.
+The key insight is that some transformations are better captured as equivariant, meaning that the learned features should change predictably based on how the input is transformed.
+At the same time, other transformations are better captured as invariant, where the feature representation should remain constant despite changes of the input.

+Drawing on these insights, our proposed CLASP-Net focuses on achieving appearance invariance through CL while capturing detailed representations of scene components and their spatial layouts through PL.
+With the latter, the network gains sensitivity to geometric transformations, enhancing its suitability for VPR tasks.